-Pope Accepts Resignation Of Cardinal Wuerl, Archbishop Of Washington
+Pope Accepts Resignation Of D.C.
+Archbishop Donald Wuerl Amid Sex Abuse Crisis

 Wuerl has been largely popular during his 12 years as Washington's archbishop.
 A confidant of Pope Francis, he was seen as one of the more liberal U.S. bishops and a strong advocate for social justice and tolerance.

-"I think he's been a very good bishop for the Archdiocese of Washington," said Patricia McGuire, president of Trinity Washington University, a Catholic women's school, in an Aug.
+"I think he's been a very good bishop for the Archdiocese of Washington," said Patricia McGuire, president of Trinity Washington University, in an Aug.
 21 interview with NPR member station WAMU.
 McGuire nevertheless called for Wuerl to resign.
 "That's not because he's particularly culpable in any way," she said.
 "I think he's tried very hard to do the right thing.
 But the leader needs to make the big statement about how we're going to get past this moment, and that would be a really big statement."

 In his high-profile posts in both Pennsylvania and Washington, Wuerl followed in the footsteps of men who resigned under sharp criticism.
 In Washington, he succeeded Cardinal McCarrick.
-And in Pittsburgh, a grand jury said his predecessor, Bishop Anthony Bevilacqua (later the archbishop of Philadelphia), had protected priests who had abused minors.
+And in Pittsburgh, a grand jury said his predecessor, then-Bishop Anthony Bevilacqua (later the archbishop of Philadelphia), had protected priests who had abused minors.